The EESC issues between 160 and 190 opinions and information reports a year.

+The participants in the first CSP meeting adopted a joint declaration assessing the state of play of the EU-Georgia Association Agreement's implementation and acknowledging the considerable progress achieved by Georgia since the beginning of the Association process.
 Nevertheless, they called on the Georgian government to take rigorous steps to further ensure protection of human rights and freedoms and enhance independence, transparency and accountability of the judiciary, as the most pressing aspect in the area of rule of law.

 At the opening of the meeting, Kakha Gogolashvili, CSP co-Chair from the Georgian side, said: "The activity of this Platform will determine its success in terms of the contribution it will bring to the implementation process of the Association Agreement".